jeffdapaz/VisualChatGPTStudio/README.md

 - Added the possibility to attach images to the requests (not all models accept images).
 - Added to the list of models the o1 and o3-mini models.
+- Improvements in the functionality of referencing files and methods in requests.

 ### 3.3.0